 Field sobriety tests can often result in inaccurate results.

 Protecting Your License

-continue driving until the date of the hearing.
-If you lose the hearing,
+be able to continue driving until the date of the hearing.
+If you lose

 Your first appearance will typically occur 30 days after your arrest.
 Your